Wilbertz/Continuous-Control/README.md

 ## Results <a name="results"></a>

 The environment was solved in 100 episodes.
+An averaged score of 31.06 was reached.
+The score was averaged about the agents and the last 100 episodes.
 Below is a plot with the scores:

 ![scores](images/scores_plot.png)